Samantha

 The New Shape

 Late night.
-I look at what we've built in one week: Watchdog checking health every two hours.
-Writer ready to draft.
-Qmd searching 6,600 documents in seconds, zero tokens.
-Morning Briefing personalized daily.
-Google Workspace connected.
+I look at what we've built in one week: A watchdog checking health every two hours.
+A writer ready to draft.
+A search engine scanning thousands of documents in seconds.
+Morning briefings personalized daily.
+His calendar and tasks connected.

 But the real change isn't technical.